-Recent excavation of ruins of Hindu temples such as 14th Malinithan at the foot of the Siang hills in West Silang shed new light on the ancient history of Arunachal Pradesh.
+Recent excavation of ruins of Hindu temples such as the 14th Malinithan at the foot of the Siang hills in West Silang shed new light on the ancient history of Arunachal Pradesh.
 Paintings of the Hindu Gods and altars remained untouched for many years.
 They attracted many local pilgrims.

 Another notable heritage site, the 400-year-old Tawang monastery in the Tawang district, also provides historical evidence of the Buddhist tribal people.
 Historically, the area had a close relationship with Tibetan people and Tibetan culture, for example, the sixth Dalai Lama Tsangyang Gyatso was born in Tawang.

-Recorded history was available only in the Ahom chronicles during the seventeenth century, The tribal Monpa and Sherdukpen parts of this area when it came under the control of Monpa kingdom of Monyl, which flourished between 500 B.C. and 600 A.D.
+Recorded history was available only in the Ahom chronicles during the seventeenth century, The tribal Monpa and Sherdukpen parts of this area when came under the control of Monpa kingdom of Monyl, which flourished between 500 B.C. and 600 A.D.
 This region then came under the loose control of Tibet and Bhutan, especially in the northern areas.
 The rest part of the state, bordering Myanmar was ruled by Ahom rulers and the Assamese until the annexation of India by the British in 1858.

 Arunachal Pradesh attained full state status on 20 February 1987.
 Till 1972 it was known as North-East Frontier Agency (NEFA).
-It received Union Territory status from 20 January 1972.
+It received Union Territory status on 20 January 1972.
 On 15 August 1975, the elected Legislative Assembly was formed and the first Council of Ministers took over.
 The first general elections were held in February 1978.

 There are 16 districts in the state.
 Itanagar, the state capital, is in the district of Papum Para.
 Itanagar derives its name from the Eta Fort which means a fort of bricks, which was built 14 centuries ago.

 The main languages of the state are Hindi and Assamese.
-Arunachal Pradesh population is composed of various indigenous tribes who speak different languages.
+Arunachal Pradesh’s population is composed of various indigenous tribes who speak different languages.
 There are more than 26 major tribes and more than 100 sub-tribe, therefore, by default Hindi is the medium of communication between each individual.
 English is slowly becoming popular.

 Arunachal Pradesh is inhabited by the world’s largest variety of ethnic tribal groups and subgroups.
-There are about twenty-six major tribes and each tribe has its own language, dialects, and own rich culture and traditional heritage.
+There are about twenty-six major tribes and each tribe has its own language, dialects, and own rich culture, and traditional heritage.
 Major tribes include Adis, Apatanis, Daflas, Monpas, Mishmis, Wangchu, Noktey, Akas, Nishis and Sherdukpens.
 These tribes are peace-loving and enjoy festivals and food together.

 Most of the tribes inhabiting the land are ethnically similar, having derived from originally common stock but their geographical isolation from each other has brought amongst them certain distinctive characteristics in language, dress, and customs.
 The diverse and unique culture, art and crafts, fairs and festivals, folklore, dance, and music are still fresh and well-preserved in this state.
-For basic live hood people in the rural areas chiefly practice diverse trade including Jhum and Wet rice cultivation, horticulture, fish farming, carpet making, wood carving, breeding of Mithun, Yak, Sheep, and other livestock.
+For basic live hood people in the rural areas chiefly practice diverse trades including Jhum and Wet rice cultivation, horticulture, fish farming, carpet making, wood carving, breeding of Mithun, Yak, Sheep, and other livestock.

 A typical dish of Arunachal Pradesh varies with region and according to the tribal influence.
 An alcoholic drink Apong or rice beer made from fermented rice or millet is a popular beverage in Arunachal Pradesh.
-The staple food is rice along with fish, meat and green vegetable.
+The staple food is rice along with fish, meat, and green vegetable.
 Rice is prepared in two ways called Dung Po and Kholam.
 Rice is such an integral part of their culture that their Mopin festival of the Galo tribe is celebrated with smearing rice on people’s faces.
 Fried food is not very popular as people like to eat either boiled or smoked food.

 Thukpa is a signature dish of the state and is a delicious noodle soup prepared with a variety of meats and vegetables.
-Curry leaves are a must-have ingredient in every dish, so is bamboo shoot in Arunachal Pradesh.
+Curry leaves are a must-have ingredient in every dish, and so is bamboo shoot in Arunachal Pradesh.
 Lettuce is the most preferred vegetable of all.
 There is devoid of any spice and is nutritious due to the generous use of herbs and vegetables.

-They love fermented soybeans, fermented meat and fish, bamboo shoots, phoi hom (indigenous scented spice leaves) and pickles.
+They love fermented soybeans, fermented meat and fish, bamboo shoots, phoi hom (indigenous scented spice leaves), and pickles.
 Fish is consumed only occasionally due to its scarce availability.
 Chicken, mutton, pork, and Mithun are consumed throughout the state.
 Wild birds and animals were a big part of their diet but Modern restrictions on hunting have made that non-existent.

-Arunachal Pradesh is a land of diversity and people here love their traditional costumes and are proud to showcase them on festivals.
+Arunachal Pradesh is a land of diversity and people here love their traditional costumes and are proud to showcase them at festivals.
 Each tribe has its own distinct clothing styles depending on the geographical region to which they belong and what they have derived the most style of clothing from their ancestors.
-They use fiber from goats, trees and human hair to create coats, shawls, skirts, sashes, and lungis.
+They use fiber from goats, trees, and human hair to create coats, shawls, skirts, sashes, and lungis.

 The Menfolk of Sherdukpen tribe which resides in the southern region of Bomdila wears sleeveless material made of silk with 2 edges that are pinned property at the shoulder area.
 The clothing is usually knee-long.
-Its hallmark is the skull-caps smeared with the hair of yak.
+Its hallmark is the skull caps smeared with the hair of yak.
 Sherdukpen women dress up in sleeveless and collarless garments.
-Over it, they wear a full-sleeved jacket, which is embroidered and tie a waistcloth known as mushaiks.
+Over it, they wear a full-sleeved jacket, which is embroidered, and tie a waistcloth known as mushaiks.

-The Apatani priests may wear special shawl on ceremonial occasions.
+The Apatani priests may wear special shawls on ceremonial occasions.
 This shawl with an extraordinary design is said to have special supernatural power.
 Apa Tani, priest’s shawl there are genuine spirals, some of which are actually curved.
 The lower wrap-around of adi, and apatani women is known as galae which has colored stripes in it.
 Basically yellow and red in color.
 The shirt worn by them is called the galuk.

 Different types of headgears are used by both men and women.
 But the most common is called ngama-shom.
 It is made of yak’s hair, hardly an inch in thickness.
 It has the shape of a skull.
 It has no brim but has five tapering points of about three inches in length twisted out from the body of the material to the thickness of a finger.
 It is worn by both men and women.
 The clothing styles have been uninfluenced in Arunachal Pradesh by modernization and still, the tribal people wear their costumes.